emhoracek/derbydrama.com/index.markdown

   * John Harper's [Lasers & Feelings](http://www.onesevendesign.com/laserfeelings/)

 ...buuuuut I don't think <cite>The Bout</cite> is much like any of them!
 I <em>hope</em>
-that it's exactly like a roller derby bout squished into a book and character sheets and some dice!
+that it's like all the emotions of a derby bout squished into a book and character sheets and some dice!

 <h3>Q: Okay, but seriously, how do you play?</h3>